mlehotay/ier/IER/IER-specification.md

 ### **Categorical Onset**

-Entry into experience occurs **discretely at the regime level**, even if enabling variables change gradually.
+Entry into experience occurs **discretely at the regime level**, even if enabling variables change continuously.

-Preparatory variables may vary continuously, but experience begins only when a qualitative organizational transition occurs.

-Categorical ≠ metaphysical.
+There is **no partial experience** prior to regime entry.

+---

+### **II.B Definition — System Boundary (for UEF Attribution)**

+For IER, the relevant system boundary is:

+> **the maximal set of components participating in the same globally integrated regime of intrinsic constraint over the same temporal continuity interval.**

+UEF attribution is **regime-relative**, not anatomically, spatially, or functionally presupposed.

 ---